ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions
 * add modal forms for submitting content
   + ***close backdrop actions not working
+  -> fixed with click listeners

   + need to add 'delete post' button to posts and playlists
     *** how do I fetch userPlaylists/userPosts correctly? (form.js this.collection?)
+    modal _addPosts is not showing options for userPlaylists -> needed to fetch in navbar initialize

     playlist-show debugger on checkOwner shows blank this.userPlaylists

   + need to create 'add this song to playlist' and/or 'add song to this playlist'